Federal Requirements for Child Find Systems

 Regulations for Part C of IDEA state must have a "comprehensive child find system" with the purpose of identifying, locating, and evaluating all infants and toddlers with disabilities birth to age three as early as possible.
-The system must be consistent with Part B and meet the additional requirements of (34CFR§§ 303.302).
+The system must be consistent with Part B and meet the additional requirements of 34 CFR §303.302.
 Summary of "comprehensive child find system":

-The lead agency with the assistance of the state interagency coordinating council ensures that the system is coordinated with all other major efforts to locate and identify young children by other state agencies and programs including MCH Home Visiting Programs, EPSDT, health, Children's Health Insurance Program (CHIP), Early Hearing Detection and Intervention (EDHI), education, Early Head Start, child protection and child welfare programs including foster care and CAPTA, programs that provide services under the Family Violence Prevention and Services Act, child care programs, and tribal agencies.
+- The lead agency with the assistance of the state interagency coordinating council ensures that the system is coordinated with all other major efforts to locate and identify young children by other state agencies and programs including MCH Home Visiting Programs, EPSDT, health, Children's Health Insurance Program (CHIP), Early Hearing Detection and Intervention (EDHI), education, Early Head Start, child protection and child welfare programs including foster care and CAPTA, programs that provide services under the Family Violence Prevention and Services Act, child care programs, and tribal agencies.

-It includes pre-referral procedures, the public awareness program (303.301), central directory (303.117); referral procedures, timelines and participation by the primary referral sources (303.303), and post-referral procedures including screenings, evaluations, assessments and timelines.
+- It includes pre-referral procedures, the public awareness program (34 CFR §303.301), central directory (34 CFR §303.117); referral procedures, timelines and participation by the primary referral sources (34 CFR §303.303), an post-referral procedures including screenings, evaluations, assessments and timelines.

-It targets primary referral sources including hospitals, including prenatal and postnatal care facilities, physicians, parents, child care programs and early learning programs, local education agencies and schools, public health facilities, social service agencies and other clinic and health care providers, public agencies and staff in the child welfare system, including child protective services and foster care, homeless family shelters and domestic violence shelters and agencies.
+- It targets primary referral sources including hospitals, including prenatal and postnatal care facilities, physicians, parents, child care programs and early learning programs, local education agencies and schools, public health facilities, social service agencies and other clinic and health care providers, public agencies and staff in the child welfare system, including child protective services and foster care, homeless family shelters and domestic violence shelters and agencies.